5. Cyphal PWM node

 5 RPC-service uavcan.register.Access (opens new window)

-6 pub (since hardware v3) uavcan.node.port.List (opens new window)
+6 publisher uavcan.node.port.List (opens new window)

-Here ExecuteCommand supports COMMAND_RESTART, COMMAND_FACTORY_RESET and COMMAND_STORE_PERSISTENT_STATES.
+Here ExecuteCommand supports COMMAND_RESTART=65535, COMMAND_FACTORY_RESET=65532 and COMMAND_STORE_PERSISTENT_STATES=65530.

 Type Message Topic name